Hi prof! 👋

 - Is there a maximum number of teams per university or professor?
 No, the more the better!
 The maximum number of people per team is 5.

-- Some of my students don’t speak Spanish, is that a problem?
-No, everyone is welcome, in this edition the instructions are translated into English.
+- Some of my students don’t speak Spanish — is that a problem?
+No, everyone is welcome.
+In this edition the instructions are translated into English.

 ✨ Collaboration and benefits

-What we ask from collaborating universities:
+What we ask of partner universities:

-- Minimum 1 publication before April 4th
+- At least 1 publication before May 1

 Publication ideas: